Power Plant Failure Triggers Blackout Across Cash-strapped Cuba - UrduPoint

 Power Plant Failure Triggers Blackout Across Cash-strapped Cuba

-Havana, (APP - UrduPoint / Pakistan Point News - 19th Oct, 2024) Cuba was plunged into a nationwide blackout Friday after the island's biggest power plant failed, the energy ministry said, coming on the heels of weeks of extended outages across the cash-strapped country.
+Havana, (APP - UrduPoint / Pakistan Point News - 19th Oct, 2024) Cuba was racing Friday to restore electricity after the failure of the island's biggest power plant caused a nationwide blackout, coming on the heels of weeks of extended outages across the cash-strapped country.

 The capital Havana came to a virtual standstill as schools closed, public transport ground to a halt and traffic lights stopped functioning.